Homies-Tech-Innovation/aethel/docs/backend/04-DataBase-Design.md

 function extractImageReferences(content: string): string[];
 ```

-**Purpose**: Parse document content and extract all image filenames/URLs.
+**Purpose**: Parse document content and extract all image fileNames/URLs.

 **Algorithm**:

 1. Define a regex pattern for image syntax (to be determined during implementation).
 2. Use `content.matchAll(regex)` to find all image references.
-3. Extract the filename or URL from each match.
+3. Extract the fileName or URL from each match.
 4. Return an array of unique image references.

 ### 2. Mark Images for Deletion